dhipgraby/pancake-v3-fuse-network/projects/v3-periphery/docs/examples/PairFlash.md

 ## PairFlash

-An example contract using the PancakeSwap V3 flash function
+An example contract using the VoltageSwap V3 flash function

 ### swapRouter